Skip to main content

 Key facts: The Shell UK SkillsTransition programme aims to help 15,000 people into jobs with a focus on the energy transition by 2035.

-Read more about our social investments
+Read more about our social investment

 More in people